ripenos/ripenos.github.io/README.md

-# The Ripen OS
+# The Ripen Group of Operating Systems

 ![Banner - 2](https://user-images.githubusercontent.com/120778877/209421296-1af41921-fb46-4895-8dac-9746d4655e71.png)

  [LICENSE](LICENSE) | [What's Happening](Docs/Changelog.md) | [credits we are thanking for](Docs/Credits.md) | [A walkthough of our OSs](Docs/Gallery.md) | [FAQ](Docs/questions.md)

 ## About
- Ripen OS is an open-sourced, web based OS Family built with just Vanilla HTML-CSS-JS.
-This project and its members are not fully functional operating systems but a concept resembling a GUI.
+ RGOS is an open-sourced, web based OS Family built with just Vanilla HTML-CSS-JS.
+RGOS follows a very modern, sleek, and orange themed GUI.
+Remember, this project and its members are not fully functional operating systems but a concept resembling a GUI.
  #### 🚧 This project is still in progress

 ## OS Members